GiovanniSorice/pcd1819-mod1/README.md

 You can import the project in your favourite IDE by following the available Import Gradle Project-like wizzard.

 ## The Exercises
 The code is commented and you should fill in the missing implementation.
-The test cases are there to help guide you during the development process.
+Some test cases are there to help guide you during the development process.
 Pay careful attention to them!
 You can add additional helper methods if you retain them useful.

 ![alt text](audit-merkle.png)

-Some explanation is due for the merkleClient exercise which takes its name from a well-known hash data structure called a * [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree).
+Some explanation is due for the 'merkleClient' exercise which takes its name from a well-known hash data structure called a * [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree).
 The data structure has performance benefits w.r.t to linear hash data structures e.g., proof that a transaction is valid is computed in O(log_n) time with n being the overall number of transactions.

 Our exercise models a scenario whereby a client asks an authority (the server) to provide a proof that a transaction it holds (the client) is valid or not.
 The server holding the entire or parts of the Merkle Tree provides the client with all the necessary information needed to perform this computation.

 This exercise makes the following assumptions: